hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

     - -> Each service has its own database
     - Advs:
       - Encapsulate implementation details -> can change without impacting clients
-      - Improve app dev time attribute (eg understandability maintainability, testability)
+      - Improve app dev time attribute (eg understandability, maintainability, testability)
       - Improve runtime isolation: can't lock DB of other services
-  - Should only use shared libs for functionality that is unlikely to change
+  - Unit of reuse: service.
+Shared libs should only be used for functionality that is unlikely to change.
 ### Steps to define an app's microservice architecture:
 - Not a process to follow mechanically, but likely to be iterative and requires creativity
 - <img src="./resources/2.5.png" alt="drawing" width="500"/>